mfem/web/src/examples.md

 codes.
 We recommend that new users start with the example codes before moving to the miniapps.

-Select from the categories below to displays examples and miniapps that contain the respective feature. _All examples support (arbitrarily) high-order meshes and finite element spaces_.
+Select from the categories below to display examples and miniapps that contain the respective feature. _All examples support (arbitrarily) high-order meshes and finite element spaces_.
 The numerical results from the example codes can be visualized using the